Supergott

 Supergott is the second and final studio album by Swedish music group Caramell released on 16 November 2001, by Remixed Records.
-It is famous for the opening song "Caramelldansen," released on 2 November 2001.
-After the album was dropped, a standalone charity single "Allra Bästa Vänner" was released on 19 April 2002.
+It is famous for the opening song "Caramelldansen".
+After the album was released, a standalone charity single "Allra Bästa Vänner" was released on 19 April 2002.
 The group disbanded shortly after.

-2008 speedy mix

-On May 1, 2008, Remixed Records released the sped-up version of the original Supergott album on Apple's iTunes Store.
-The album was called Supergott Speedy Mixes.

-In Japan, this was titled U-u-uma-uma SPEED with the song titles completely rewritten with emoticons.
-Speed reached number 48 on Oricon and stayed 5 weeks.

 2016 reissue

 On 3 December 2016, the album was reissued for digital download via Tunecore and YouTube Music.

-On 10 March 2020, the album was removed from all digital retailers and streaming services but was put back on all digital retailers and streaming services on April 1, 2020.
+On 10 March 2020, the album was removed from all digital retailers and streaming services but was put back on all digital retailers and streaming services on 1 April 2020.

 Singles

 "Vad Heter Du" was released on 29 June 2001 as the lead single from the album.

-The song "Caramelldansen", which became an internet meme in subsequent years, was released on 2 November 2001 two weeks before the album's release.

-"Ooa Hela Natten" was released as the third and final single from the album on 22 February 2002.
+"Ooa Hela Natten" was released as the second and final single from the album on 22 February 2002.

 Track listing

+All tracks written by Jorge Vasconcelo/Juha Myllylä and produced by Vasco & Millboy, except where noted.

+Charts

+Supergott Speedy Mixes

+On May 1, 2008, Remixed Records released the sped-up version of the original Supergott album on Apple's iTunes Store.
+The album was called Supergott Speedy Mixes.
+In Japan, this was titled U-u-uma-uma SPEED with the song titles completely rewritten with emoticons.
+Speed reached number 48 on Oricon and stayed 5 weeks.